Nicholas Tse: How top actor went from action movies to baking cookies

 One of the biggest names in Asian showbiz has accepted perhaps his most challenging role to date.

-Nicholas Tse, who made his name starring in action films and singing Chinese pop songs, has become a pastry chef.
+Nicholas Tse, who made his name starring in action films and singing Chinese pop songs, has become a chef.

 "I started cooking seven years ago after I saw a TV show about pastries," Tse told CNNMoney.
 "It said making a soufflé or a profiterole was the most challenging kitchen task to master.
 It immediately inspired me to try making them."